-a.m., just before the instrument failed, leading to incomplete wind data for the area [17].^a Hurricane Laura produced heavy rainfall, with maximum amounts of around 12 inches, over the southwestern part of Louisiana.
-Flooding also occurred in Calcasieu Parish from both rainfall and storm surge [20, p.
+produced heavy rainfall, with maximum amounts of around 12 inches, over the southwestern part of Louisiana.
+Flooding also occurred in Calcasieu Parish from both rainfall and storm surge [19, p.
 8].

 Figure 6.
 Radar track of Hurricane Laura moving inland.
-(Credit: The Weather Channel [21])
+(Credit: The Weather Channel [20])

-Hurricane Laura also resulted in catastrophic damage to electrical power transmission and distribution systems, leaving some without power for almost a month.^b
+Hurricane Laura also resulted in catastrophic damage to electrical power transmission and distribution systems, leaving some without power for almost a month.^a